supertestnet/superstore/README.md

 Nostr makes a lot of stuff that used to need a server not need one anymore.
 Or at least, you can often use a public nostr relay instead of a regular server.
 So I wondered if I could make a simple webstore that removes almost all of the hassles I've experienced in the past.
 So behold superstore:

 - [x] It's hosted on github pages, which is free and easy
-- [x] Or you can take download the index.html file and run it locally, also free and easy
+- [x] Or you can download the index.html file and run it locally, also free and easy
 - [x] You don't need to name your store (you'll probably link to it on your blog or similar, so it will be associated with you that way)
 - [x] You don't need to style it because it already looks great
 - [ ] Ok that's a total lie, it looks like trash.
 Maybe I will add custom styling as a feature someday